nreid/using_array_jobs/README.md

 bedtools makewindows -g $GEN -w 10000000 >10mb.win.bed
 ```

-This bed file has 791 lines and looks like this:
+The resulting bed file, `10mb.win.bed` has 791 lines and looks like this:

 ```bash
 chr1	0	10000000